Leslie Brubaker

 Leslie Brubaker (born 1951) is an expert in Byzantine illustrated manuscripts.
-She was appointed Professor of Byzantine Art at the University of Birmingham in 2005, and is now Professor Emerita.
+She was appointed Professor of Byzantine Art at the University of Birmingham in 2005, and is now professor emerita.
 Her research interests includes female patronage, icons and the cult of the Virgin Mary.
 She was formerly the head of Postgraduate Studies in the College of Arts and Law, University of Birmingham.
 Professor Brubaker is the Chair of the Society for the Promotion of Byzantine Studies.
 Her work is widely stocked in libraries around the world.

 Biography

-Brubaker was educated at Pennsylvania State University, USA, where she obtained her BA in 1972 and then an MA in 1976.
+Brubaker was educated at Pennsylvania State University, where she obtained her B.A. in 1972 and then an M.A. in 1976.
 Brubaker continued on to complete her PhD at Johns Hopkins University.
 Her PhD thesis was entitled 'The Illustrated Copy of the Homilies of Gregory of Nazianzus in Paris (Bibliothèque Nationale, cod. gr.
 510)' (in two volumes).
-Brubaker was simultaneously employed as an instructor in the Department of Art, Wheaton College, Massachusetts between 1981 and 1983.
-She became an Assistant (1983-1990) and then Associate Professor (1990–93) in the Department of Art, Wheaton College, while also serving as Chair at the college in 1993-94.
+Brubaker was simultaneously employed as an instructor in the Department of Art, Wheaton College, Massachusetts, between 1981 and 1983.
+She became an Assistant (1983–1990) and then Associate Professor (1990–93) in the Department of Art, Wheaton College, while also serving as chair at the college in 1993–94.

 In 1994, Brubaker moved to the University of Birmingham in England, where she has continued her research and teaching career up until the present day; in 2005, she was appointed as Professor of Byzantine Art History.
 She arranged to share the position with Dr Ruth Macrides, so enabling both women to do research and "have a life".

-From 2003, she has served as the Director of the Centre Byzantine, Ottoman and Modern Greek Studies (founded by Anthony Bryer) at the University of Birmingham, and from 2005 to 2009 as the Assistant Director (Research) of the Institute of Archaeology and Antiquity.
+From 2003, she has served as the Director of the Centre Byzantine, Ottoman and Modern Greek Studies (founded by Anthony Bryer) at the University of Birmingham, and from 2005 to 2009 as the assistant director (Research) of the Institute of Archaeology and Antiquity.

 In 1990, she married Professor Christopher Wickham, an early medieval scholar.